ocular-d/styleguide-editorial/docs/examples-placeholders.md

 handle@domain.tld

-## Format standard text as *italics*
+## Format examples and placeholders as *italics*

-Format example text and text the user is expected to replace or enter as *italics*.
+Format examples as *italics*, but also text that the user is expected to replace or enter.

 ## How to deal with sample code